-This report is written in accordance with the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines at Core level.
-It follows the GRI content principles of materiality, stakeholder inclusiveness, sustainability context and completeness; and its quality principles of balance, comparability, accuracy, timeliness, clarity and reliability.
+This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
+It follows the GRI’s content principles of materiality, stakeholder inclusiveness, sustainability context and completeness; and its quality principles of balance, comparability, accuracy, timeliness, clarity and reliability.

 The GRI Sustainability Reporting Standards offer two options for preparing a sustainability report ‘in accordance’ with the Guidelines: the Core option and the Comprehensive option.
 The options do not relate to the quality of the report or to the performance of the organisation but allow the organisation to choose a level of disclosure that is appropriate to its reporting needs.